MODERN & CONTEMPORARY ART

 Please note that it will be compulsory to inform Pierre Bergé & associés 48h before collecting

 the acquired items so that Pierre Bergé & associés can authorize the delivery by the furniture

 store.
 Retrieval of purchases is done upon appointment and presentation of the paid voucher.

-The buyers agree that if they have not retrieved their purchases within one year after the date
+The buyers agree that if they have not retrieved their purchases within one year after the date of

-above storage fees from the new hammer price.
+storage fees from the new hammer price.

 The remainding amount will be kept in an escrow account, at the owners’ disposal.

 In certain cases, the French State may exercise its pre-emptive right on works of art put up